portworx/px-dev/README.md

 ![logo](http://i.imgur.com/l8JRhxg.jpg)

 # PX-Lite alpha
 PX-Lite is elastic block storage for containers.
-Deploying PX-Lite on a server with Docker turns that server into a scale-out, storage node.
-Storage runs converged on the same server as compute, giving bare metal performance.
+Deploying PX-Lite on a server with Docker turns that server into a scale-out storage node.
+Storage runs converged on the same server as compute, giving bare-metal performance.

 PX-Lite aims to improve the storage experience for DevOps teams using containers.
 This release is an alpha and we want to develop this solution with the community.
 [Contact us](https://github.com/portworx/px-lite#contact-us) to share your feedback, work with us, and to request features.
 Stay tuned for updates on PX-Lite and our PX-Enterprise release.